Acupuncture Effects: what to expect after your treatment.

 At the needle site…

-You may notice a tingling, aching, soreness or numbness around the area.
+You may notice tingling, aching, soreness or numbness around the area.
 Some people feel like a needle is still in the skin.
 These feelings are normal, usually minor and are temporary.
 If we used the needle to release a muscular trigger point the muscle may ache or feel like you had an intense workout for a day or so.
 This is also normal and applying gentle heat to the muscle or taking a bath with epsom salts will encourage the muscle to relax further.

 Bruising…